Click here to receive a PDF version.

 To recover from deficit, take 200-600 mg/day in divided doses.
 It may be necessary to supplement with a lot of magnesium at first to relieve the deficit for several weeks, then take a lower level (100-200 mg/day) to maintain a sufficient body level.
 However before taking magnesium supplements make sure your kidney function is OK.

-Sources of magnesium: (see USDA nutrient list below) seeds (sunflower, pumpkin), nuts, legumes, tomatoes, chocolate, dark green leafy vegetables, whole grains, wheat germ.
+Sources of magnesium: (see List of Nutrients in Foods below) seeds (sunflower, pumpkin), nuts, legumes, tomatoes, chocolate, dark green leafy vegetables, whole grains, wheat germ.
 A craving for chocolate and nuts may be related to their high level of magnesium.
 Note that any processed flour including enriched flour has lost almost all of its magnesium -- so any white or "wheat" bread, cake, and most pastas have virtually none.
 Because most of us don't get enough magnesium in our diet, we must take supplements: magnesium chloride, chelate, citrate, and malate are recommended for they are readily absorbed by the gut.

-To recover from deficit, take 300-600 mg/day in divided doses (depending on how much calcium you eat in food).
+To recover from deficit, eat foods containing calcium instead of taking supplements (depending on how much calcium you eat in food).
 It is important to balance the amount of calcium with a proportionate amount of magnesium, and also to take enough vitamin D which facilitates the absorption, regulation, and utilization of calcium.
 Most of us have had a magnesium deficit throughout our lives, and as we get older many of us have a calcium deficit.
 See Dean (2007) book below.

-Sources of calcium: (see USDA nutrient list below) dairy products, dark green leafy vegetables, sardines and canned salmon (with bone), rhubarb, molasses, peas and beans, supplements: calcium is often combined with magnesium in a 2:1 ratio -- calcium carbonate is the most common form, but is not well absorbed, so other forms (calcium lactate/malate/citrate/aspartate/orotate) are better.
+Sources of calcium: (see List of Nutrients in Foods below) dairy products, dark green leafy vegetables, sardines and canned salmon (with bone), rhubarb, molasses, peas and beans, supplements: calcium is often combined with magnesium in a 2:1 ratio -- calcium carbonate is the most common form, but is not well absorbed, so other forms (calcium lactate/malate/citrate/aspartate/orotate) are better.

 Sources of iron.
 The most absorbable form of iron is found in liver, red meat and turkey.
 Other good sources of iron include chocolate, beans and lentils, tomato sauce, and spinach.
 Daily multi-vitamin tablets for women contain ~20 mg of iron, and many other multi-vitamin tablets contain ~10mg (the RDA for men), and tablets without iron are also available and recommended for men.
 Many people, especially those who eat a lot of meat, get enough iron in their diet, and therefore should not take iron-containing supplements.
 Those with special problems should check with their doctor for advice.
 Many nutritionists and doctors recommend iron intake on the low side to combat infections and other consequences of iron overload.
 Blood tests for iron are readily available and recommended.
 See weblinks and Saul (2012) book below.